jessicaxwang/comp20-jwang/security/README.md

 https://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html .
 Gabe Joseph's Spring 2013 report also helped immensely.

-*SIDENOTE: While I tried all that I could to find loopholes in this web app, I realize that I could have built my own, local version to work with.
+*SIDENOTE: While I tried all that I could to find loopholes in this web app, I do realize now that I could have built my own, local version to work with.
 That way, I could have peered into the database itself.
 I will keep this in mind the next time I perform a security assessment, whether in industry or for an assignment.*

 Approximately 4 hours spent.